Using Playwright with Scrnify for Advanced Screenshot Workflows

 width: screenshotOptions.width.toString(),

-waitUntil: screenshotOptions.waitUntil
+waitUntil: screenshotOptions.waitUntil,

 // Add height parameter only if fullPage is false